ATV/UTV Transmission & Differential Oil Change Tips

 Transmission Oil.
 You should check the level of your engine oil and transmission oil before every ride.
 Unless your ATV/UTV's transmission shares its oil with the engine, you'll have to remember to check both oil levels separately.

 Differential Oil.
 Most ATV and side-by-side manufacturers recommend the differential oil level is checked at least once a year, or every 1000 miles.
-However, submerging your vehicle in water or deep mud is a surefire way to ruin your ATV or UTV, so you should check the diff oil far more regularly if you do to ensure no contaminants have penetrated the diff.
-After all, the cost of replacing contaminated differential oil is way cheaper than having to replace a differential assembly that became worn because the oil wasn't regularly replaced.
+However, submerging your vehicle in water or deep mud is a surefire way to ruin your ATV or UTV, so you should check the diff oil if you do submerge it to ensure no contaminants have penetrated the differential.
+After all, the cost of replacing contaminated differential oil is a lot cheaper than having to replace a differential assembly that became worn because the oil wasn't regularly replaced.

 Signs Transmission Oil & Differential Oil Need Replacing